 Downtown What you’re getting: The Smoking Buck; Whiskey Kisses True to its name, visiting The Brooklynite is like being transported to another time and place, somewhere between Mad Men and a Victorian speakeasy.
 You might expect a heavy waft of cigar smoke, but all you’ll get are some amazing craft cocktails.
 As if acting like Don Draper (season four Don Draper) isn’t enough to win you over, The Smoking Buck’s 100-proof bacon bourbon should be reason enough to visit this award-winning bar.

 Southtown What you’re getting: Sazerac In the heart of the Blue Star complex is Bar 1919.
-Not just your friendly neighborhood watering hole, it’s a house of craft cocktails that takes itself seriously -- and expects you to as well.
-They have nearly every scotch and bourbon ever made and are proud of the fact that they only carry one kind of vodka.
+Not just your friendly neighborhood watering hole, it’s a house of craft cocktails that takes itself seriously and expects you to as well.
+It seemingly has every Scotch and bourbon ever made and is proud of the fact that it only carries one kind of vodka.
 The bartenders are friendly and quick with an up-sale suggestion, one you’ve likely never heard of.
 If you want the full effect, order up a Sazerac and watch the magic happen.

 La Cantera What you’re getting: Mexican Firing Squad; Our Tai Another bar specializing in house infusions and craft cocktails, George’s Keep presents a somewhat schizophrenic take on the speakeasy movement.
-In the front, you’ll find a classically adorned bar with limited selection of draft and craft beers as well as a custom drink menu.
-As you move to the rear bar, however, you’re transported to an entirely different scene, where bitters meets lemon zest as the bartender mix liquid works of art from a bar that’s center stage.
+In the front, you’ll find a classically adorned bar with a limited selection of draft and craft beers as well as a custom drink menu.
+As you move to the rear bar, however, you’re transported to an entirely different scene, where bitters meet lemon zest as the bartenders mix liquid works of art from a bar that’s center stage.

-Downtown What you’re getting: Little River; Snakeskin Suit, Alligator Boots Opened in 1933, The Esquire Tavern isn’t just styled after the Prohibition Era -- it celebrates the end of it.
+Downtown What you’re getting: Little River; Snakeskin Suit, Alligator Boots Opened in 1933, Esquire Tavern isn’t just styled after the Prohibition era, it literally celebrates the end of it.
 The old stone building looks like something you might find settled in with the screaming balconies of Bourbon Street, but luckily you don’t even have to leave the city to enjoy Esquire Tavern’s incredible atmosphere and cocktails.
 You’ll want to try the Little River -- this is San Antonio after all -- but if you really want to live life to the fullest, you have to suit up with the mezcal-based Snakeskin Suit, Alligator boots.

-Southtown What you’re getting: Austin Eastciders Original Dry Cider Formerly a gas station, Filling Station Tap Room now specializes in a different kind of fuel with 25 seasonal, local, and Texas beers, as well as Austin Eastciders.
-The outdoor seating is perfect for communing with friends while you fuel your body on their fantastic pizzas and sandwiches.
-Bring your friends, bring your appetite, and enjoy a great laid back scene.
+Southtown What you’re getting: Austin Eastciders Original Dry Cider Formerly a gas station, Filling Station Tap Room now specializes in a different kind of fuel with 25 seasonal, local, and Texas beers as well as Austin Eastciders Original Dry Cider.
+The outdoor seating is perfect for communing with friends while you fuel your body with their fantastic pizzas and sandwiches.
+Bring your friends, bring your appetite, and enjoy a great laid-back scene.